Oxen-AI/oxen-release/oxen-rust/docs/annotation/RemoteStaging.md

 To enable collecting data without cloning an entire repository, Oxen server has the concept of a remote staging area.

-You can think of this area similar to your local `oxen stage` command, but the data is staged remotely.
+You can think of this area similar to your local `oxen add` command, but the data is staged remotely.

 ## Example Workflow